 The lumped model does not remain valid at high frequencies.
 Alternatives are to split this model into multiple sections with the same total capacitance and inductance or to use a transmission line model.
 For models that are more accurate at high frequencies it is recommended to use a multi-pole SPICE subcircuit representation or sNp Touchstone S-parameters.

 Time domain

-The TDR simulation results indicate an inductive response just as observed in the measurement (see TDR THRU).
+The TDR simulation results indicate no perturbation to the signal just as observed in the measurement (see TDR THRU).